hal/model-graph/README.md

     The parameter node holds information about the request properties and has similar properties as the `attribute` node.

-1. Sensitivity
+1. Constraint

-    The sensitivity node holds information about the sensitive constraints of attributes.
-Each sensitivity has a name and a type.
+    The constraint node holds information about attribute constraints.
+Each constraint has a name and a type.

 1. Capability